 The simulations I was currently playing were either derived from the modern military such as F-19 Stealth Fighter and Gunship 2000 or space based in the form of Wing Commander or the glorious TIE Fighter.
 But in this case we have players driving massive bipedal combat machines with their giant boots to the ground going head to head with others on the battlefield of the future.
 No matter your age, battling robots never gets old or as cool as this.

 Set during the 31st century, mankind has expanded to the stars thanks to advances in spaceflight technology.
 From this would come the Clans: remnants of an interstellar force who broke away and chose their own paths to follow.
 In the worlds of the Clans, feudalism is rife and conflict a constant threat as governments vie for supremacy.
-From this would come the BattleMechs and with them the MechWarriors – the ultimate warrior caste driving the ultimate war machines.
+Leading the fighting would be the BattleMechs piloted by MechWarriors – the ultimate warrior caste driving the ultimate war machines.

 As a child I was aware of the franchise but didn’t really know much about it apart from the sterling box art that showed many of the franchise’s designs in all of their glory.
-Though more utilitarian in their look compared to their sleeker Japanese counterparts in Macross and the like, that fit in perfectly for people who grew up with the “used universe” of Star Wars where machines were rarely shiny and dents and scrapes were a typical sign of use.
+Though more utilitarian in their look compared to their sleeker Japanese counterparts in Macross and the like, it was a good fit for people who grew up with the “used universe” stylings of Star Wars where machines were rarely shiny and dents and scrapes were a typical sign of use.

 Set in the year 3057 during “The Refusal War”, the game gives you the option of choosing a side in the conflict.
 No matter whether you choose to play either clan Wolf or Jade Falcon, you will still have the option to jump over to the other side and play missions from the opposing perspective though I’d imagine most people would prefer to play through them one at at a time.
 The source material is rich with backstory that may evoke similarities to science fiction from Dune to Warhammer 40K.